 Contact your Family Liaison for more information.

-Each high-restriction facility has a family liaison to assist families in staying involved in their child's treatment, and making informed choices regarding their child's individual case plan (ICP).
+Each high-restriction facility has a family reentry specialist to assist families in staying involved in their child's treatment, and making informed choices regarding their child's individual case plan (ICP).

 Frequently Asked Questions by Parents/Guardians